BankID

 Enabling the version 6 API will remove the page to select between “same device” or “other device”.
 Instead the user will be presented with a QR code to authenticate using another device or the option to launch on same device.
 If already using the QR code, the functionality will be the same.
 No action needed, other than enabling version 6 in the configuration.

 Using the version 6 API enables the possibility to configure the risk assessment feature.
-Setting risk-assessment/send-device-data to true will cause the Curity Identity Server to send the web field in the BankID authentication and sign requests.
+Setting risk-assessment/send-device-data to true will cause the Curity Identity Server to send the web or the app field in the BankID authentication and sign requests.
 Configuring risk-assessment/accepted-risk-level will cause the BankID to block transactions whose associated risk is higher than the configured one.

 Regardless of the risk-assessment settings, the returnRisk parameter is always sent when using the version 6 API.
 This makes the BankID service return the risk parameter, which is then inserted into the authentication attributes.